Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra

 \section{Acknowledgments}

 JQW would like to thank Eric Cances, Tony Lelievre, and Matthias Rousset, for their hospitality and helpful discussions during a visit to ENPC that coincided with the early stages of this work.
-He would also like to thank Omiros Papaspiliopoulos for many helpful conversations that informed the compression strategies adopted in this article.
-Both authors would like to thank Alexandre Chorin, Petros Drineas, Risi Kondor, Jianfeng Lu, Omiros Papaspiliopoulos, and Panos Stinis, who made comments that strongly affected this article's structure and content.
-LHL's work is generously supported by NSF IIS-1546413 and DMS-1209136.
-JQW's effort on this project was supported by the Advance Scientific Computing Research program within the DOE Office of Science through award DE-SC0014205 as well as through a contract from Argonne, a U.S.\ Department of Energy Office of Science laboratory.
+Both authors would like to thank Mihai Anitescu, Alexandre Chorin, Petros Drineas, Risi Kondor, Jianfeng Lu, Omiros Papaspiliopoulos, Panos Stinis, and the anonymous referees, who all made comments that strongly affected this article's structure and content.
+LHL's work is generously supported by DARPA D15AP00109, AFOSR FA9550-13-1-0133, NSF IIS-1546413, DMS-1209136, and DMS-1057064.
+JQW's effort was supported by the Advance Scientific Computing Research program within the DOE Office of Science through award DE-SC0014205 as well as through a contract from Argonne, a U.S.\ Department of Energy Office of Science laboratory.